Sparse Control of Quantum Systems: Numerical results

 For the simulations we chose $\alpha$ such that probability to end up in the desired subspace is near the value of $95\%$.

-In Figure~\ref{fig:controls_1d} we plotted the fields generated by the optimal controls, their Fourier coefficients, time-frequency representation, and the absolute value of the coefficients of the optimal measure arranged in the time-frequency plane.
-We see that the structure of optimal controls heavily depends on the different cost functionals.
+Figure~\ref{fig:controls_1d} shows the optimal controls.
+We see that their structure depends on the different cost functionals, and that the measure cost~\eqref{eq:cost} for the two-scale and Gabor time-frequency representation leads to an extremely small number of active frequencies.
 In the following we will discuss the most significant differences and similarities.

-From the second and third column of Figure~\ref{fig:controls_1d} we see that all the fields, except for the $H^1_0(0, T; \R)$ field, have two Bohr frequency regions around $\omega_1$ and $\omega_2$ that stand out.
+Turning to the second column of Figure~\ref{fig:controls_1d} we focus our attention to the regions around the two Bohr frequencies $\omega_1$ and $\omega_2$.
 The regions correspond to the transitions up from the first well and down into the second well, respectively.
-This is the expected and desired behavior.
-The $H^1_0(0, T; \R)$ field, on the other hand, mostly has low frequency components.
-In this case the wave packet stays on the first surface and is forced over the potential barrier into the upper well instead of inducing transition to the second surface.
-This shows that the choice of the control cost term can have an influence on the control mechanism triggered by the field.
-Since for this example the transitions between surfaces are of chemical interest, the use of the $H^1_0(0, T; \R)$ norm as a cost is useless.

-In the third column of Figure~\ref{fig:controls_1d} we see that the other controls all show a particular time structure in their frequency content.
-It corresponds to the expected pump-dump picture, which means that we first induce the transition up from the lower well with frequency $\omega_1$ and then down into the upper well with frequency $\omega_2$.
-The time lag between the peaks for the frequencies $\omega_1$ and $\omega_2$ corresponds to the time it takes the wave package to travel on the upper surface between the positions of the two wells on the lower surface.
-The Gabor ansatz corresponds closest to pump-dump picture of two pulses separated in time and frequency.
-The other controls fill the whole time interval, the basic time-frequency control, the Fourier control and the $L^2$ control basically performing two pump-dump sequences.
-The Gabor ansatz is the only approach that seems to be least dependent on the chosen time horizon.

-The controls generated using the measure space setting all show a well-defined time-frequency structure.
-In comparison the time-frequency representation of the $L^2(0, T; \R)$ control looks very complicated and difficult to analyze.
-It also contains unwanted low frequency components.
-It is interesting that the space $\mc M(\Omega; H^1_0(0, T; \C))$ leads to more active frequencies compared to the approach with space $\mc M(\Omega; L^2(0, T; \C))$ with the Gabor synthesis operator.

-We will now take a closer look at the support of the different optimal controls.
+The expected and desired behavior of the frequencies is clearly obtained in the first three choices of the cost functional.
+This structure becomes less pronounced for the time-frequency Gabor approach, where the stronger localization of the pulses in time leads to broader regions in the frequency representation, and for the $L^2$ control, which has the frequency profile that is most difficult to interpret.